Rafiqdevhub/Next.js15_ShareIt/README.md

-# ShareIt
+## introduction

-ShareIt is a Next.js-powered web application designed for easy, secure file sharing.
-With a user-friendly interface and efficient file management features, ShareIt enables users to upload, organize, and share files quickly and conveniently.
+A storage management and file sharing platform that lets users effortlessly upload, organize, and share files.
+Built with the latest Next.js 15 and the Appwrite Node SDK, utilizing advanced features for seamless file management.

 ## Features